Download ReadSmart for free

 • Full dictionary — unlimited lookups

-• Unlimited word saving to your library
+• Save unlimited words to your library

-• Offline support for saved data
+• Offline access to saved data · No account needed

-Download the app for free
+Download the free app

 Premium

-• Unlock your selected level
+• Unlock every lesson in your chosen level

-• Quizzes with explanations
+• Grammar A1–C2 · Premium audio · Quizzes with explanations

-• All features in the Free plan
+• Everything in the Free plan

 Frequently asked questions